-The punchline is that not even a month later, in the early morning of October 24, 1973, a German freighter, the Wesfalia, dumped 3,400 litres of bunker oil in Vancouver's main harbour, and by noon it had washed up on the shore of Vancouver's crown jewel, Stanley Park.
+The punchline is that not even a month later, in the early morning of October 24, 1973, a German freighter, the Wesfalia, dumped almost 900 gallons of bunker oil in Vancouver's main harbor, and by noon it had washed up on the shore of Vancouver's crown jewel, Stanley Park.
 The Westfalia's spill was a fraction of what had been dumped the previous month, but you have to add the 1970s everything's-gone-to-shit factor: everything was disintegrating back then.
 This smaller spill just reinforced the spirit of the age.
-Nobody was the least bit surprised.*
+Nobody was the least bit surprised.

 The BC government is also trying to get liquefied natural (LNG) gas out of BC and down to Malaysia, and to do so is hoping to get in bed with the Malaysian energy giant, Petronas.
 The BC government has seemingly bet the family farm entirely on LNG going to Malaysia, complete with a fantasy number of 100,000 jobs to be created (in actuality, 4,500 during construction and up to 1,500 permanent jobs after that spread around the province).
 One plant in particular is slated for the end of Howe Sound—North America's southernmost fjord, and a place of spectacular beauty which has only recently healed from the toxic and visual blight of both copper mining (closed 1971) and a pulp mill (closed 2006).
 The selling point in the nearby town of Squamish (which lost all those pulp and copper jobs) is, of course, jobs, jobs, jobs—even though the proposed job numbers are pie on the sky, and the facility is setting the region up for truly devastating disaster scenarios.
 As a bonus, an LNG plant will blight, in the ugliest possible way, one of the most beautiful and beloved scenic tourism corridors in Canada.
 This never seems to get mentioned.
 It will be a visual nightmare experienced by every single human being who drives from Vancouver up to Squamish, Whistler, and beyond.